Can I Travel without a Green Card?

-When I came to USA, I was a permanent resident.
+Q: When I came to U.S., I was a permanent resident.
 I am still waiting for green card delivery.
-I would like to visit my family outside the USA, but am afraid I will not be let back in to the USA.
-What should I do?
+I would like to visit my family outside the country, but am afraid I will not be let back in to the U.S. What should I do?

 Because you are already a permanent resident, unlike someone still waiting for their status to change (see above), you should still be able to travel without a green card.
 When you came to the USA, the border officer stamped your passport, indicating your status as a permanent resident.
 This stamp has an expiration date (usually six months from the time it was stamped).
 As long as you re-enter the USA before that stamped expiration date, you are free to travel and will be able to re-enter the USA upon your return.